Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dp0tlXo6TQ0.md

 ### Transcript

-> eu merch i haven't looked into it sorry folks i'll i'm gonna make it make a mental note, gets the latest of that i'll try it for you guys next week yeah so so i
+> eu merch I haven't looked into it sorry folks I'll I'm gonna make it make a mental note, gets the latest of that I'll try it for you guys next week yeah so so I